 Build Dependencies

-The ProLUG Linux Administration Course (LAC) utilizes mdBook (markdown Book), a friendly and popular markdown utility that quickly exports files and web structures for documentation or general website use cases.
+The ProLUG Linux Administration Course (LAC) utilizes mdBook (markdown Book), a friendly and popular markdown utility that quickly exports static web files for documentation or general website use cases.

 Utilizing mdBook this course then deploys the exported web structure to a Git Pages workflow and runner that then produces an easily navigable website.